 The stiffness of the ski can be an instrumental disappointment if you get it wrong.
 The stiffness of a ski is, simply, how physically difficult it is to turn said ski.
 If a ski is too stiff it can lead the skier to being unbalanced and out of control, if not stiff enough a skier cannot properly power the ski through the turn to accelerate through it.

 The length is, most probably, the most important factor when buying a ski.
-Get rid of your tape measure though, because in skiing there is an expert rule that allows anyone to calculate the right size of ski for them.
+Get rid of your tape measure though, because in skiing there is an expert rule that allows anyone to calculate the right size skis for them.
 If a ski is just below or on the skier’s nose, when both are stood up straight, it will be the perfect size for a beginner/intermediate skier.

 Cost and quality?

 In terms of cost, the quality of as ski directly correlates to the amount spent on it and therefore one must beware of frugality when shopping for their dream twin-tips.
-The easiest way around this problem, is by setting a budget and sticking to it.
+The easiest way around this problem is by setting a budget and sticking to it.

 Equipped with this knowledge, anyone is able to buy the right set of twin-tips for them.
-Winter Badass have our 10 favourite twin-tips for you guys who love skiing switch as much as forwards.
+Winter Badass have our 10 favorite twin-tips for you guys who love skiing switch as much as forwards.

 Coming tenth is Head The Caddy

 The ski inspired by 4 time X-Games gold medallist, Simon Dumont, is an all-mountain twin-tip designed to go anywhere on the mountain – although it is most at home in the park.
 They allow any skier to dismount easily.
-The Heads are one of the most durable skis on the market, with ABS impact resistant sidewalls that will keep your Caddys in good conditiom, even with a rail or two, for a long time.
+The Heads are one of the most durable skis on the market, with ABS impact resistant sidewalls that will keep your Caddys in good condition, even with a rail or two, for a long time.
 These lightweight, poppy, strong edging tricksters are awesome anywhere on the mountain!

 In ninth is the K2 Press

 An all-mountain park and pipe ski at 85mm underfoot, which will perform well all over the hill.
-With a wood and fiberglass core the K2s are extremely light and are great for tricks.
-Furthermore, with camber underfoot and tip and tail rocker these skis augment their trickster status.
+With a wood and fiberglass core, the K2s are extremely light and are great for tricks.
+Furthermore, with camber underfoot and tip and tail rocker, these skis augment their trickster status.
 Their durability is increased by a cap sidewall construction and rivets in the tip and tail.
-The K2s transition well, have a solid edge hold and are springy and fun, perfect for all of us park-junkies.
+The K2s transition well, they have a solid edge hold and are springy and fun, perfect for all of us park-junkies.

 Coming up in eighth is the Rossignol Scratch Pro